tordskanke/MonteCarlo.jl/README.md

 # MonteCarlo.jl
-A Monte Carlo code for simulating molecules.
+An unfinished Monte Carlo code for simulating molecules.